prabhakaran302/assignment/README.md

 $ cd employee-service
 $ docker build -t="netent-employee-service" .
 ```
-This will first run maven build to create jar package and then build hello-world image using built jar package.
+This will first run maven build to create jar package and then build employee-microservice image using built jar package.

 ##### Run Docker Container
 ```